Book Your Consultation

 As well as regular cleaning it is important to take notice of any soreness, redness or irritation highlighting a potential dental problem such as gum disease or mechanical wear.

 Getting to know how your whole mouth, including the tongue, normally looks will also help you spot any changes in colouration or texture.
-Your dentist can talk you through the kind of changes that may need dental inspection.
+Your dentist can talk you through the kind of changes that may need

 If you are a regular drinker of fresh fruit juices, diet drinks and some herbal teas, you may be feeling the physical health benefits but regular exposure to the acid and sugars may be causing damage to your tooth enamel.
 Take a preventative approach; clean twice daily and chew a sugar-free gum after drinking to help improve saliva production.

 Your breath is a key indication of what’s going on inside your mouth and, aside from food odours associated with digestion, ‘bad’ odours should be taken seriously.
 Bad breath can be caused by lodged food, plaque and tartar or be an indication of more serious issues.
-Breathe fresheners mostly mask odour rather than helping establish or treat the cause.
-It can impact on your overall confidence and we understand that it can be a sensitive issue.
-But it is a very common condition that is often easily tackled.
+Breathe fresheners mostly mask odour rather than help establish or treat the cause.
+It can impact your overall confidence and we understand that it can be a sensitive issue.
+But it is a very common condition that is often

 Diabetes and oral health